g-leech/argmin-gravitas/_posts/2017-03-28-genetic-privacy.markdown

 		<ul>
 			<li><span class="b">Health insurance</span> <br>

 			As a European, I found it hard to believe how callous American healthcare is.
 They absolutely do use all kinds of data sources to limit coverage, ramp up cost, or exclude people entirely.
-Our current knowledge of genetics is not so powerful at predicting your phenotypical health, but many people do have obvious risk markers, and it's only going to get better/worse. <br>
+Our current knowledge of genetics is not <i>so</i> powerful at predicting your phenotypical health, but many people have obvious risk markers, and it's only going to get better/worse. <br>

 			<i>Risk applies to</i>: People with known pathological alleles living in non-<a href="{{singleton}}">single-payer</a> countries.</li><br>